-SCLP provides active management, consulting and administrative services to its managed companies, which currently consists of Sprott Resource Corp. ("SRC") (TSX:SCP).
+SCLP provides active management, consulting and administrative services to its managed companies, which currently consists of SRHI (TSX:SRHI).
 SCLP also provides the Funds, Limited Partnerships and wealth management business access to merchant banking and private equity style investments.
 SCLP's team of professionals is dedicated to generating consistently superior returns on capital for the shareholders of the companies and partnerships it manages.
 It seeks to accomplish these objectives by acquiring or starting attractive businesses at the right time, growing their value organically or through accretive acquisitions and by maintaining financial flexibility to be responsive to the needs of the companies' businesses and to capitalize on new opportunities.

-SCLP provides management services to SRC pursuant to an amended and restated management services agreement.
-SRC invests and operates through its subsidiaries in the natural resource sector.
-SRC is committed to building world class resource companies by working with experienced management teams whose goals are aligned with those of its shareholders.
+SCLP currently provides management services to SRHI pursuant to a management services agreement.
+SRHI is a publicly-listed diversified holding company focused on holding businesses in the natural resource industry.
+SRHI's current holdings are concentrated in the mining and energy sectors.
 Upon acquiring a business or making an investment, it becomes actively involved in the enterprise by providing strategic advice and direction.
-SRC provides input on management and business practices, and ensures that the necessary decisions are made to maximize the value of the particular business or investment for its shareholders.
+SRHI provides input on management and business practices, and ensures that the necessary decisions are made to maximize the value of the particular business or investment for its shareholders.

-As of December 31, 2015, SCLP had 8 employees.
+As of December 31, 2016, SCLP had 7 employees.